Emergency Relief Funds: Significant Improvements Are Needed to Ensure Transparency and Accountability for COVID-19 and Beyond

 ---|---|---|

 Congress should pass legislation requiring the Office of Management and Budget (OMB) to provide guidance for agencies to develop plans for internal control that would then immediately be ready for use in, or adaptation for, future emergencies or crises and requiring agencies to report these internal control plans to OMB and Congress.
-(Matter for Congressional Consideration 1) | As of March 2024, Congress has taken no action on this Matter. | |
+(Matter for Congressional Consideration 1) | As of February 2025, Congress has taken no action on this Matter. | |

 Congress should amend the Payment Integrity Information Act of 2019 to designate all new federal programs making more than $100 million in payments in any one fiscal year as "susceptible to significant improper payments" for their initial years of operation.
-(Matter for Congressional Consideration 2) | As of March 2024, Congress has taken no definitive action on this Matter. | |
+(Matter for Congressional Consideration 2) | As of February 2025, Congress has taken no definitive action on this Matter. | |

 Congress should establish a permanent analytics center of excellence to aid the oversight community in identifying improper payments and fraud.
-(Matter for Congressional Consideration 4) | Congress has not acted to authorize a permanent data analytics center.
-However, The Government Spending Oversight Act of 2024 (S. 4036) would establish a Government Spending Oversight Committee whose general functions would include the sharing of data and services, data analytics, and providing analytical products to agencies, in coordination with Inspectors General, to promote program integrity and prevent improper payments.
+(Matter for Congressional Consideration 4) | Congress has not acted to authorize a permanent data analytics center, as of February 2025.
+However, The Government Spending Oversight Act of 2024 (S. 4036) was introduced in the 118th Congress.
+It would have established a Government Spending Oversight Committee whose general functions would have included the sharing of data and services, data analytics, and providing analytical products to agencies, in coordination with Inspectors General, to promote program integrity and prevent improper payments.
 The Committee's authority would be limited to programs specified in S. 4036.
-Doing so could help the federal government better combat fraud, waste, and abuse in the specified programs and enhance the accountability and transparency over federal funds.
-As of March 2024, The Government Spending Oversight Act of 2024 has not been passed by the Congress. | |
+The Government Spending Oversight Act of 2024 was not enacted during the 118th Congressional session.
+If similar legislation were introduced in the 119th Congress and enacted, this legislation could help the federal government better combat fraud, waste, and abuse in the specified programs and enhance the accountability and transparency over federal funds. | |

 Congress should clarify that (1) chief financial officers (CFO) at CFO Act agencies have oversight responsibility for internal controls over financial reporting and key financial management information that includes spending data and improper payment information; and (2) executive agency internal control assessment, reporting, and audit requirements for key financial management information, discussed in an existing matter for congressional consideration in our August 2020 report, include internal controls over spending data and improper payment information.
-(Matter for Congressional Consideration 5) | A bill (H.R.7164) was introduced in the 117th Congress to address some elements of this matter and there was no further action by the 117th Congress.
-As of March 2024, the 118th Congress has taken no action on this matter. | |
+(Matter for Congressional Consideration 5) | As of February 2025, Congress has taken no action on this matter. | |

 Congress should require agency CFOs to (1) submit a statement in agencies' annual financial reports certifying the reliability of improper payments risk assessments and the validity of improper payment estimates, and describing the actions of the CFO to monitor the development and implementation of any corrective action plans; and (2) approve any methodology that is not designed to produce a statistically valid estimate.
-(Matter for Congressional Consideration 6) | As of March 2024, Congress has taken no action on this Matter. | |
+(Matter for Congressional Consideration 6) | As of February 2025, Congress has taken no action on this Matter. | |

 Congress should consider legislation to require improper payment information required to be reported under the Payment Integrity Information Act of 2019 to be included in agencies' annual financial reports.
-(Matter for Congressional Consideration 7) | As of March 2024, Congress has taken no action on this Matter. | |
+(Matter for Congressional Consideration 7) | As of February 2025, Congress has taken no action on this Matter. | |

 Congress should amend the DATA Act to extend the previous requirement for agency inspectors general to review the completeness, timeliness, quality, and accuracy of their respective agency data submissions on a periodic basis.
-(Matter for Congressional Consideration 8) | As of March 2024, Congress has taken no action on this Matter. | |
+(Matter for Congressional Consideration 8) | As of February 2025, Congress has taken no action on this Matter. | |

 Congress should amend the DATA Act to clarify the responsibilities and authorities of OMB and Department of the Treasury for ensuring the quality of data available on USAspending.gov.
-(Matter for Congressional Consideration 9) | As of March 2024, Congress has taken no action on this Matter. | |
+(Matter for Congressional Consideration 9) | As of February 2025, Congress has taken no action on this Matter. | |

 Congress should amend the Social Security Act to accelerate and make permanent the requirement for the Social Security Administration to share its full death data with the Department of the Treasury's Do Not Pay working system.
-(Matter for Congressional Consideration 10) | As of March 2024, Congress has taken no action on this Matter |
+(Matter for Congressional Consideration 10) | As of February 2025, Congress has taken no action on this Matter |